lorarjohns/flask-api-sql/SOLUTION.md

 # The Readership Ranking API
 ##

+## Usage

+This API is built using Python and Flask.
+It can be run in Docker from this directory using the following instructions.

+To run the app:

+1. Run `sh run_app.sh` to build the Docker image and start the server.
+The app will be running locally on `http://0.0.0.0:5000`.
+2. Run `python test_api.py` to view a demo of the API on the test data given in the assignment.
+3. To stop the container, press `CTRL+C`.
+To restart the container, run `docker start flask-app`.
+To attach to the container in a bash shell, run `docker exec -it flask-app /bin/sh`.
+From here, you can also run `python test_api.py` directly.
+To exit the interactive shell, press `CTRL+P CTRL+Q`.
+To force remove the container, run `docker rm -f flask-app`.

 ## Why rank articles?

 Ranking articles by counting how many times each was "read" (or at least clicked on) by a unique visitor gives a straightforward overall picture of the _Times_ readership.
 Breaking that count down into topic sections begins to give us a more nuanced picture.